 They probably would have helped my nightmare teether, Elena.
 But before you launch off and start your google searching, let me offer up the most common mistakes people make when purchasing an amber teething necklace.
 It will save you from dumping $45 on plastic yellow beads.

-Common Amber Teething Necklace Mistakes
+5 Amber Teething Necklace Mistakes to Avoid

 - Not understanding what they are.